captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## EUBOULE:
 Teiresias!
-You saw and told the truth!
+You saw and spoke truth!

 ---